Grand Hotel (musical): Productions

-After thirty-one previews, Grand Hotel opened on November 12, 1989, at the Martin Beck Theatre, and later transferred to the George Gershwin Theatre to complete its total run of 1,017 performances.
+After thirty-one previews, Grand Hotel opened on November 12, 1989, at the Martin Beck Theatre (now the Al Hirschfeld Theatre), and later transferred to the George Gershwin Theatre to complete its total run of 1,017 performances.
 The show is played without an intermission.
 The original cast included Liliane Montevecchi as Elizaveta, David Carroll as the Baron, Michael Jeter as Otto, Jane Krakowski as Flaemmchen, Tim Jerome as Preysing, John Wylie as Otternschlag, and Bob Stillman as Erik.
 Replacements later in the run included Zina Bethune and Cyd Charisse (in her Broadway debut at age 70) as Elizaveta, Rex Smith, Brent Barrett, John Schneider, and Walter Willison as the Baron, and Chip Zien and Austin Pendleton as Kringelein.
-The production captured 12 Tony nominations, winning five awards, including best direction and choreography for Tommy Tune.
+The production earned 12 Tony Award nominations and won five awards, including best direction and choreography for Tommy Tune.
 The original cast recording was released nearly two years after the show premiered.
 By the time the recording was made, Carroll was seriously ill with AIDS and died from a pulmonary embolism in the recording studio as he was about to record his vocal tracks.
 Brent Barrett, his understudy, who had appeared as the Baron in the national tour, sang the role for the cast album, released by RCA Victor.
 The cast album features a bonus track of Carroll's performance during a 1991 cabaret fundraiser for Equity Fights AIDS, singing the Baron's song, "Love Can't Happen".

-The production was reproduced by the same team in Berlin, Germany, in 1991, in German, at the Theater des Westens, with Leslie Caron as Grushinskaya.
+The production was staged by the same team in Berlin, Germany, in 1991, in German at Theater des Westens, with Leslie Caron as Grushinskaya.

 The first West End production opened on July 6, 1992, at the Dominion Theatre, where it ran for slightly less than four months.
 In 2004, Mary Elizabeth Mastrantonio starred as Elizaveta in a small-scale production directed by Michael Grandage at the Donmar Warehouse, garnering an Olivier Award for Best Musical Revival.
 A further production opened on July 31, 2015, at London's Southwark Playhouse, running for five weeks.

 Grand Hotel: The 25th Anniversary Reunion Concert at the nightclub 54 Below in New York City on May 24, 2015, was written and directed by Walter Willison.
 Willison starred alongside fellow Broadway cast members Montevecchi, Barrett, Jerome, as well as Karen Akers, Ben George, Ken Jennings, Hal Robinson and Chip Zien.
-Dance consultant was Yvonne Marceau.
+The dance consultant was Yvonne Marceau.
 The show was produced by Encores!, directed by Josh Rhodes, in New York City from March 21–25, 2018.
 Grand Hotel: A 30th Anniversary Celebration in Concert at the nightclub The Yellow Pavilion (aka The Green Fig), presented by The Green Room 42, in New York City on November 11, 2019, was again written and directed by Willison, as a benefit for the Actors Fund of America, and dedicated to Montevecchi.
 Willison starred alongside Akers, Jerome, Jennings, Schneider, Jill Powell, Judy Kaye and Sachi Parker.
-The associate director and choreographer (in the style of Tommy Tune) was Joanna Rush, and dance consultant was again Marceau.
+The associate director and choreographer (in the style of Tommy Tune) was Joanna Rush, and the dance consultant was again Marceau.